Analysis | Rob Portman reflects on his decision to retire from the Senate

 Unlike Sen. Mitt Romney (R-Utah), Portman chose not to vote to convict Trump in the first impeachment trial a year ago.
 “While I don’t condone this behavior,” he said at the time, “these actions do not rise to the level of removing President Trump from office and taking him off the ballot in a presidential election season that’s already well underway.”

 Like other senators, Portman will soon get a second chance to cast a vote to convict Trump.
-He has said that what the former president did on Jan.
+He has said that what the president did on Jan.
 6 was “inexcusable” but has not tipped his hand on the upcoming trial.
 He continues to have questions about the constitutionality of a trial for a president no longer in office.
 “I want to be sure that we’re focused on what’s best for the country and helping the country heal,” he said.

-Portman dissents from the analysis that describes the root cause of the paralysis on Capitol Hill as largely due to Republican obstruction, what some political scientists have called asymmetrical polarization, though, among other things, he went along with the decision never to allow a vote on the nomination of then-Judge Merrick Garland to the Supreme Court and last fall voted to confirm Justice Amy Coney Barrett as voting in the general election was already in full force.
+Portman dissents from the analysis that describes the root cause of the paralysis on Capitol Hill as largely due to Republican obstruction, what some political scientists have called asymmetrical polarization, though, among other things, he went along with the decision never to allow a vote on the nomination of Merrick Garland to the Supreme Court and last fall voted to confirm Amy Coney Barrett as voting in the general election was already in full force.
 Norman Ornstein of the American Enterprise Institute wrote that Portman “often opted for partisan strategy over actual lawmaking.”

-Portman believes former president Barack Obama did not try hard enough to work with Republicans — a view sharply disputed by Obama in his recently published memoir.
+Portman believes Barack Obama did not try hard enough to work with Republicans — a view sharply disputed by the former president in his recently published memoir.
 He calls Senate Majority Leader Charles E. Schumer (D-N.Y.) “extremely partisan,” while adding, “I’m not saying Republicans weren’t also engaged in that partisanship.
-And, you know, we all can recall that famous quote (from now Senate Minority Leader Mitch McConnell of Kentucky) that our job is to stop him [Obama] from being successful.”
+And, you know, we all can recall that famous quote (from now Senate Minority Leader Mitch McConnell of Kentucky) that our job is to stop [Obama] from being successful.”

 He added, “But that’s not what’s going on right now as we talk.”

-At this moment, Portman said, he is concerned that President Biden will push ahead with his $1.9 trillion covid recovery package on a partisan basis.
-“It’s very apparent to me right now that we’re going into a consequential month or two here where the Biden administration is going to have to decide, you know, are they going to follow Chuck Schumer down this partisan rabbit hole … and poison the well for the entire presidency,” he said, apologizing for mixing his metaphors.
+At this moment, Portman said, he is concerned that President Biden will push ahead with his $1.9 trillion coronavirus recovery package on a partisan basis.
+“It’s very apparent to me right now that we’re going into a consequential month or two here where the Biden administration is going to have to decide, you know, are they going to follow Chuck Schumer down this partisan rabbit hole . . . and poison the well for the entire presidency,” he said, apologizing for mixing his metaphors.

 Portman, who was part of the bipartisan group of senators who helped construct the $900 billion economic package passed late last year, has made clear to administration officials his concerns about the Biden plan.
-He praised Biden’s inauguration speech and the call for unity but said the covid relief bill is “totally out of touch with where Congress is in terms of Republicans and moderate Democrats.”
+He praised Biden’s inauguration speech and the call for unity but said the relief bill is “totally out of touch with where Congress is in terms of Republicans and moderate Democrats.”

 White House officials have said consultations with lawmakers are ongoing, but many Democrats are calling for Biden to use the budgetary tool of reconciliation to pass the measure on a simple majority vote.
 Biden said Friday he prefers to pass the bill with Republican support but added that it “has to pass.
 There’s no ifs, ands or buts.”